ozwaldorf/lutgen-rs/docs/pages/studio.md

 ### Saving edited output

+#### Native

-Edited image output can be saved in the `File` -> `Save As` menu dropdown
+Edited image output can be saved to a file in any supported format by clicking `Save As` in the `File` menu.

+#### Web

+Edited output can be exported by selecting an image format in the `File` -> `Export` menu.

 ### Viewing original image

-At any point, left-clicking on the image preview will toggle between the edited and original images.
+At any point, left-clicking or tapping on the image preview will toggle between the edited and original images.

 ### Editing the palette